BeastMachineDollaSign/azure-devops-to-gke/README.md

 ![](img/2.3new-task.png)

 ## Step 3
-0. Select your cluster from step 0, then enter the path of your deployment file
+0. Select your cluster from step 0, then enter the path of your deployment file into the 'File Path' field

 ![](img/3.1kubectl.png)